lsu-ddem/pathways-site/content/3_Audio/1_Sampler/2_Lesson_2/index.md

 ![null](/images/uploads/effects_pathway.png)

-In order to pass sound from our sound source into an audio effect, we need to comlete the following steps:
+In order to pass sound from our sound source into an audio effect, we need to complete the following steps:

 1. Build our chosen audio effect, assign it to a variable, and connect its output to the master speakers (using the .toMaster( ) method)
 2. Build our sound source, assign it to a variable, and connect its output to our audio effect (using a new method called **.connect( )**